niteshnanu12/niteshnanu12/README.md

 - 👋 Hi, I’m @niteshnanu12
-- 👀 I’m interested in web developing and app development
+- 👀 I’m interested in web developing and app development along side with new technology
-- 🌱 I’m currently learning java, kotlen,
+- 🌱 I’m currently learning java, kotlen, MERN stack ,
 - 💞️ I’m looking to collaborate on new cutting edge technology
 - 📫 How to reach me ...panthuluniteshkumar@gmail.com, +918328607614,